spatie/laravel-medialibrary/docs/basic-usage/retrieving-media.md

 When a `Media` instance gets deleted all related files will be removed from the filesystem.

 Deleting a model with associated media will also delete all associated files.
+If you use soft deletes, the associated files won't be deleted.

 ```php
 $yourModel->delete(); // all associated files will be deleted as well